 WE ARE excited to be working on our construction and renovation plan to upgrade our facilities!
 Ongoing renovation work will continue every year to complete the East and Pollock Housing Areas, with expected completed slated for fall 2025.

-East Halls is the largest residence hall complex on campus, housing approximately one-half the first-year student population in 14 coed traditional residence halls.
+- East Housing Area is the largest residence hall complex on campus, housing approximately one-half the first-year student population in 16 coed traditional or renovated residence halls.

-Eastview Terrace houses upperclass students in seven residence halls.
+- Eastview Terrace houses upperclass students in seven residence halls.
 Each student has a single room with a private bath, and each floor is clustered into houses.
-A study/social space and laundry facility is located in each house.
+A study/social space and laundry facility is located in each hall.

-Pollock Halls is the third largest residence hall complex, with 9 traditional coed residence halls.
+- Pollock Housing Area is the second largest residence hall complex, with nine traditional coed residence halls.
 The majority of the halls are reserved exclusively for first-year students, making Pollock the second largest first-year living environment.

-South Halls is flanked by campus and downtown State College.
-South Halls offers coed residence halls, with the majority being reserved exclusively for upper-class students.
-Several of the buildings have been recently renovated, offering rooms with flexible furniture, a common living room/kitchen suite, and individual pod bathrooms.
-Renovated buildings are reserved for upper-class students.
+- South Housing Area is flanked by campus and downtown State College.
+South Halls offers coed residence halls, with the majority of space being reserved exclusively for upper-class students or first-year students who are members of the Schreyer Honors College.
+Renovations have occurred to several buildings, and offer upper-class students updated rooms with flexible furniture, a common living room/kitchen suite on each floor, and individual private-use bathrooms.
+Several buildings are reserved for Sorority Chapters.

-West Halls has a traditional collegiate feel - the brick buildings open onto a quad with symmetrical walkways and arches that lead to the heart of campus.
-First-year and upper-class students are assigned to the 6 coed traditional residence halls.
+- West Housing Area has a traditional collegiate feel - the brick buildings open onto a quad with symmetrical walkways and arches that lead to the heart of campus.
+First-year and upper-class students are assigned to the six coed traditional residence halls.

 - White Course Apartments are located on the west-end of campus and provides a convenient and comfortable apartment complex for undergraduate and graduate students, as well as students with families.